pjotrp/bioruby-exominer/README.md

   lynx --dump http://www.nature.com/nature/journal/v490/n7418/full/nature11412.html >> tcga_bc.txt

-Warning: do not check this file into the repository!
+Warning: do not check this file into any public repository!
 Nature publishing group will not be amused.

 ### Using Exominer to mine a text file for symbols